revati-naik/ROS_ariac/group7_final_project/README.md

-## **ENPM809B: Building a Manufacturing Robot Software System: RWA-5**
+## **ENPM809B: Building a Manufacturing Robot Software System: Final Project**

-This is README to run the ROS package created for RWA5.
+This is README to run the ROS package created for Final Project.

 ## **Package Name: group7_final_project**
-* This package builts an entire kit for the RWA5.
+* This package builts an entire kit for the Final Project.
 * It builds a whole kit based on the order.
 * It has the abilty to detect faulty parts and replace them.
 * It also checks for the updates to an order.